Melbourne Theatre Company is pleased to announce that applications are now open for its 2016 Women in Theatre Program.

 This new initiative builds on the success of MTC’s Women Directors Program and expands the scope to include other professions in the theatre industry such as sound and lighting design, producing and playwriting.

 In 2016 the program has two parts, the first with nine mentoring opportunities available to women in various disciplines and the second offering two assistant director positions to alumni of the 2015 Women Directors Program.

-Throughout the year, the program provides leadership training, practical career advice and coaching across a wide range of business and commercial aspects of the theatre industry.
-With access to all facets of the Company’s artistic and business activities, the participants also receive a thorough grounding in how a flagship arts organisation is run.
+Next year, MTC’s Women in Theatre program will provide nine women with leadership training, practical career advice and coaching across a wide range of business and commercial aspects of the theatre industry, while also offering open access to all facets of the Company.

 Each participant will receive one-on-one mentoring from a respected practitioner in their chosen field as well as the chance to familiarise themselves with the culture and inner workings of a major state theatre company, allowing them to gain insight into its audiences, venues and ongoing core business over a twelve-month period.

 MTC Executive Director Virginia Lovett said, ‘Initiatives like our Women in Theatre Program are significant drivers of opportunities for emerging and mid-career professionals to develop their skills and learn directly from senior theatre artists, producers and managers.
 Our aim is to provide valuable mentoring opportunities that will support and help women advance in their chosen careers.’

 MTC Producer Martina Murray said, ‘Our Women Directors Program has demonstrated the real pathways programs like this create and we feel it is important to offer similar opportunities in other areas of the business.
 We are very pleased to be welcoming women from a broader range of disciplines next year and to be providing further opportunities for participants of the previous program to deepen their relationship with MTC.’